Sampath2417k/Sampath2417k/README.md

 ### who am i

-Fourth year Computer Science student based in **Hyderabad**.
+Fourth year Electrical Engineering student based in **Hyderabad**.
 I'm not going to list things I don't know — but I'm genuinely curious about how things work, and I'm slowly building that understanding.

 Right now I'm more of a tinkerer than a developer.
 I break things, figure out why they broke, and learn from that.
 That's the phase I'm in.